soyunpoquitoloco/Sealy/README.md

    - use the PLA model as the master
    - apply mold release
 3. Mix and brush/apply **Rebound 25** in layers to achieve a uniform skin thickness.
-4. Demold the skin and fit it onto the PLA core (trim flashing).
+4. Demold the skin.

 <img width="411" height="698" alt="Capture d’écran 2026-01-28 à 01 54 27" src="https://github.com/user-attachments/assets/d7ef77fe-bcd1-4406-aa74-ef242d6e9406" />

-**Why this works:** thin silicone skin gives visible deformation under low torque, while the PLA core keeps motion repeatable.
+**Why this works:** thin silicone skin gives visible deformation under low torque, while the PLA core allowed to keep motion repeatable.

 ### B) Assemble the base (rotation)
-1. Mount the stepper motor and gear/turntable.
+1. Mount the stepper motor, and platform.
 2. Ensure the base can rotate smoothly through the intended angle range (e.g., ~30° for “turn away”). :contentReference[oaicite:10]{index=10}
-3. Add a clear “fishing hole” orientation marker.
+3. Align Sealy with the platform to make it face the fishing hole.

 ### C) Add actuators
 - **Posture servo:** attach fishing line to a secure anchor on Sealy’s back; route line to servo horn so it can “pull” a controlled slump.